 What Are Flower Pot Heaters?

 As well as emitting delicate fragrance within your home environment, The Sun Garden’s heavenly range of all-natural palm wax candles can also be a great way of generating heat, to add warmth and comfort to smaller spaces within your home.
 Though candles produce a suitable amount of heat all on their own, with the addition of a couple of simple and inexpensive household items, you can turn your candles into an efficient ‘flower-pot heater’.
-This simple but effective method allows natural, affordable terracotta pots (that you may already have around the
+This simple but effective method allows natural, affordable terracotta pots (that you may already have around the house) to collect the heat from a lit candle and concentrate it, radiating it out into any room of your house.
+This method results in the heat the candle produces being more available to the immediate area, giving you access to more heat than a naked flame alone.

 Spring is here.
 The warm weather is addictive, while the scent of the fresh flowers and air is simply fabulous.
 Spring is a time to get your home styled for the new season, as well as clean out the old and unusable things you have collected.
 It is also about making your home smell just as nice and clean as it looks.
 Candles are a big help, with decor, as well as making your home smell fresh.
 These are the top five candles everyone is raving about this year, and the candles that should be bought and placed in their home!